sebamiro/porfolio/content/directories/cursus42/push_swap.md

 # Push_swap

-Is an individual project about creating two-stack integer sorting algorithm, using a predefined set of instructions
+Is an individual project about creating an algorithm that efficiently sorts a stack of integers in ascending order using only a specific set of operations
+<br><br>

+There are two stacks: Stack A and Stack B, initially, all the numbers to be sorted are in Stack A, while Stack B is empty.
+Operations allowed on the stacks are limited:

 		sa:   swaps the 2 top elements of stack a
 		sb:   swaps the 2 top elements of stack b